Articles on: Matching Column

 1. Location

-List of inventory locations available in store.
-It can used to update products to a specific location only.
-Stock Sync support multiple locations but each feed updates to a single location.
+List of inventory locations available in the store.
+It can be used to update products to a specific location only.
+Stock Sync supports multiple locations, but each feed updates to a single location.

-For example: If the products of the feed is to be updated on a location Paris, click on the dropdown and select the location Paris.
+For example: If the products in the feed should be updated at the location Paris, select Paris from the dropdown.

 2. Auto add stock to location if not there (✔️ Update)

-For example: If product A in the feed is not stocked on the location London.
-By default, product A will be added to location London with the quantity from the feed.
+For example: If product A in the feed is not stocked at location London, it will be added to London with the quantity from the feed (if this option is enabled).

-If your stock inventory is located in a fulfillment service, then it cannot automatically add stock to another location.
+If inventory is managed by a fulfillment service, stock cannot be automatically added to another location.

 3. Quantity Selection